alikiny/local-ecommerce/README.md

 Below are the steps that you need to finish in order to finish this module

 1. Explore the code base, start with `server.ts`
+2. Create all the mongoose schema for your ERD
-2. Start adding routers in the routers folder according to your REST API specs that you created
+3. Start adding routers in the routers folder according to your REST API specs that you created
-3. Separate the routers and controller, controller goes into the controller folders.
+4. Separate the routers and controller, controller goes into the controller folders.
 Controllers only handles request and response
-4. For business logic like saving data to database, filtering, searching or updating, these are services and goes into services folder
+5. For business logic like saving data to database, filtering, searching or updating, these are services and goes into services folder